 Building recovery time into any training program is important because this is the time that the body adapts to the stress of exercise and the real training effect takes place.
 Recovery also allows the body to replenish energy stores and repair damaged tissues.
 Exercise or any other physical work causes changes in the body such as muscle tissue breakdown and the depletion of energy stores (muscle glycogen) as well as fluid loss.

 Order your online youth sports injury and treatment program today!
 The sports injury program is designed to help you and your young athlete treat and prevent youth sports injuries.
 Your sports treatment program will give you the common youth sports injuries and treatment programs.

 Here is a list of your downloadable products:

 - A list of the top sports injury treatments

-- The benefits of you using a foam roller
+- The benefits of using a foam roller for young athletes

-- The 6 best vitamins for fighting inflammation
+- The 6 best vitamins that can reduce athletes inflammation

-- How to help young female athletes deal with PMS
+- How to help young female athletes who deal with PMS?

 - Natural pain killers for your sports injuries